MarkD833/RCBUS-68xxx/boards/README.md

 For both I/O and memory spaces, consecutive memory locations are accessed on the ODD bytes such that I/O address 0x00 is accessed at address 0xF80001, address 0x01 is accessed at address 0xF80003 etc.

+### Onboard LEDs

-There were a few gates left over and I've used them to drive activity LEDs for accesses to the RCBus I/O and memory spaces.
+There were a few gates left over and I've used them to drive activity LEDs for accesses to the RCBus I/O and memory spaces as well as a HALT LED.

 ## ROM & RAM Board